micmejia/bible-dump/AMPC/Mark/Mark 1.md

-Now Simon's mother-in-law [^s]had for some time been lying sick with a fever, and at once they told Him about her.
+Now Simon's mother-in-law had for some time been lying sick with a fever, and at once they told Him about her.